jkenney0501/Python_Supervised_Learning/README.md

   - [Kyphosis Decision Tree](https://github.com/jkenney0501/Python_Supervised_Learning/blob/main/Decision%20Trees%20and%20Random%20Forests/Decision%20Trees.ipynb)
     - This example uses a decision tree to analyze patients that had undergone an operation for a spinal condition called Kyphosis.
-The decision tree is used to predict whether or not a patitent was healed several months post op.
+The decision tree is used to predict whether or not a patient was healed several months post op.

   - [Lending Tree Decision Tree/RF Analysis (real data)](https://github.com/jkenney0501/Python_Supervised_Learning/blob/main/Decision%20Trees%20and%20Random%20Forests/Decision%20Trees%20and%20Random%20Forest%20Project.ipynb)
     - This analysis completes an exploratory analysis, tests a decision tree and compares the results to a random forest using the same data.
-All data is real data from leanding tree circa 2010ish.
+All data is real data from lending tree circa 2010ish.